-Accepted in lieu of a high school diploma for admission to some programs of the College.
-Please note that the Committee on Admissions requires students to submit a record of any high school coursework taken even if a student is submitting G.E.D. scores.
+The G.E.D. is accepted in lieu of a high school diploma for admission to some programs of the College.
+Please note that the Committee on Admissions requires students to submit a record of any high school coursework taken, even if a student is submitting G.E.D. scores.

 Committee on Admissions